 Carbon vs. Aluminum

-In the scope of a $300 price difference, I find the carbon fiber a little difficult to justify.
-If I had a choice, I’d instead save the $300 for additional photography equipment like a VND from PolarPro, one of Peak Designs’ revolutionary camera bags like the Everyday Backpack, or my wallet.
+The two models differ by 300 grams, which is significant in hand.
+However, with a $300 price difference, I find the carbon fiber a little difficult to justify.
+If I had a choice, I’d save the $300 for additional photography equipment, such as a Variable ND, a new camera bag, or better storage.

 Travel Capabilities